TeppoJouttenus/full-of-errors/modules/module4.md

 <!--
 {
-"name": "module4",
+"name": "module4"
 "version" : "0.1",
-"title" : "My Outlearn Module"
+"title" : "My Outlearn Module",
 "description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-05-18,